brbishnoi/Heart-Disease-Prediction/README.md

 efficient enough to identify at-risk patients early.
 Therefore, there is a need for a more accurate and efficient approach to heart disease prediction.

-I've used a variety of Machine Learning algorithms, implemented in Python, to predict the presence of heart disease in a patient.
+We've used a variety of Machine Learning algorithms, implemented in Python, to predict the presence of heart disease in a patient.
 This is a classification problem, with input features as a variety of parameters, and the target variable as a binary variable, predicting whether heart disease is present or not.

 Machine Learning algorithms used: